 Spain is one of the most visited countries in the world.
-No wonder, considering its magnificent cities and towns, gorgeous beaches, great food and fantastic nightlife.
-Most first timers visit Spain’s main architectural treasures like Madrid, Barcelona, Seville or Granada and the Mediterranean coast.
-However, Spain is much more than that.
+No wonder, considering its magnificent cities and towns, gorgeous beaches, great food, and fantastic nightlife.
+Most people who visit Spain for the first time organize their itinerary spending some 7 to 10 days in architectural treasures like Madrid, Barcelona, Seville, Cordoba or Granada, and the Mediterranean coast.
+However, Spain is much more than just fabulous beaches and cool large cities.
 While the most popular places do offer spectacular sites, to get to feel the local vibe you must visit smaller places, a bit off the beaten track.

 Spain Itinerary 10 Days

 Our Spain Itinerary 10 Days route focuses on both popular sights and laid back destinations.
-We begin in Barcelona, Spain’s second largest city.
-Then we travel south to Valencia, the third largest.
-From there we turn west towards Cuenca in the interior of the peninsula, to head back again to the Mediterranean coast to the towns of Peniscola and Tarragona.
-Thus, you will get to know Castilla-La Mancha, Valencian Community and Catalonia, including both the inland and the coast.
+We begin in Barcelona, Spain’s second-largest city.
+Then we travel south along the Mediterranean Sea to medieval Peniscola.
+We continue along the coast until we reach Valencia, Spain’s third-largest city.
+From there we turn northwest towards Teruel and Albarracin in the interior of the peninsula.
+We end our itinerary by continuing north to Zaragoza, the country’s fifth-largest city.
+Thus, you will get to know Catalonia, Valencian Community, and Aragon, including both the inland and the coast.

 Valencia has long been overshadowed by Barcelona for no reason since it has so much to offer: the gorgeous medieval Old Town, elegant classical neighborhoods, a wonderful beach and the one and only City of Arts and Sciences designed by the city’s most famous architect world famous Santiago Calatrava.
 The Old Town is full of cool street art, great restaurants and historical architecture.
 Next to it, you’ll find the gorgeous 5 km former long river bed now a park perfect to stroll around or bike your way to the beach.